pyOpenSci/software-peer-review/our-process/policies.md

 pyOpenSci is building a system to track package metrics and activity, including issues, pull requests, and dates of the last release and last commit to the package repository.
 Activity is defined as a repository commit, pull request or release.

-We will flag packages that haven't been updated on a 6-12 month time period based on activity as follows:
+We will flag packages that haven't been updated within a 1 year/ 12 month time period based on activity.
+Packages with no activity after 12 months will be flagged.

-- Packages with no activity for at least 6 months will receive a green flag on the website indicating that the package is still potentially maintained but no activity has been recorded in that time frame.
-- Packages with no activity after 12 months will be flagged.
 At that time, pyOpenSci editorial team member will contact the package maintainers to evaluate the maintenance status of their package.

 ## Package Maintenance and Maintainer Responsiveness